camroga/jonaprieto.github.io/about.md

 references.
 So, If you find something wrong don't hesitate, please feel free to send me an email (prieto.jona@gmail.com).

-How do I make this blog?, well I'm using this:
+Last thing, I'm not a english native speaker as you probably already noticed but I'm doing my best effort to improve that.
+Let me know please if you find some typo or mistake, I'll appreciate it.

+I'm using this technology to run this blog:

-- github-pages
+- `github-pages`
-- jekyll with minima theme
+- `jekyll` with minima theme
-- algolia provides the search engine plus modifications
+- `algolia` provides the search engine plus modifications
-- agda to typecheck some experiments
+- `agda` to typecheck some experiments
-- agda2html for embedding Agda code in html
+- `agda2html` for embedding Agda code in html
-- ipe to draw the pictures
+- `ipe` to draw the pictures
-- timelinejs to show some test timelines
+- `timelinejs` to show some test timelines